atafs/201703-sh-snippet/README.md

 # 201703-sh-snippet
-spike for sh snippets of useful code
+spike for sh snippets of useful code.